Diamond Run Mall

-Diamond Run Mall was an enclosed shopping mall in Rutland, Vermont, United States.
-Opened in 1995, it was the second mall in the city after Rutland Mall.
-Despite initial success, the mall was hampered by financial issues through its developer and owner, Zamias Services, Inc. At its peak, the mall featured over 60 stores, with J. C. Penney, Sears, and Kmart as the anchor stores.
+Diamond Run Mall is an abandoned enclosed shopping mall in Rutland, Vermont, United States.
+Opened in 1995, it was the second mall in the community after the Rutland Mall.
+Despite initial success, the mall was hampered by financial issues through its developer and owner, Zamias Services, Inc. as well as fees and restrictions from the local government.
+At its peak, the mall featured over 60 stores, with J. C. Penney, Sears, and Kmart as the anchor stores.
 The mall declined severely in tenancy throughout the Great Recession, and ultimately closed in October 2019.

 History

+In 1986, Damian Zamias of Zamias Services, Inc. would purchase 92 acres of land at the southern end of Rutland Town.
+The following year, the town made changes to its municipal plan that would allow the land to be developed into a mall, and Zamias had his first meeting with Rutland Mayor Jeffrey Wennberg.

-Zamias Services, Inc. first applied for an Act 250 land use permit to build a mall in Rutland, Vermont in October 1988.
+Zamias first applied for an Act 250 land use permit to build a mall in Rutland, Vermont in 1988.
 While the permit was approved in 1989, the mall development was held up for many years afterward.
 Factors in the delay included acquisition of a federal wetlands permit, and a lack of financing stemming from difficulty in finding investors.
-In addition, Zamias sought a $6.2 million credit from the city of Rutland for making agreements to relocate Kmart from downtown Rutland to the mall and move Central Vermont Public Service offices into their former location.
+In addition, Zamias sought a $6.2 million credit from the city of Rutland for making agreements to relocate Kmart from downtown Rutland City to the mall and move Central Vermont Public Service offices into their former location.
 City of Rutland officials later compromised on the credit and agreed to pay Zamias $4 million on the condition that Zamias also pay impact fees to the city over the next 15 years.
 After securing a $38 million construction loan, Zamias finally began construction in April 1994.

 By September 1994, Zamias had confirmed that the mall would consist of over 445000 sqft of retail space.
 In addition to Kmart, the other anchor stores would be J. C. Penney and Sears, and the mall would feature more than 60 stores.
-Zamias Services held a contest held a contest for locals to offer a name for the mall, and chose the name Diamond Run Mall in November 1994.
+Zamias Services held a contest for locals to offer a name for the mall, and chose the name Diamond Run Mall in November 1994.
 Representatives thought that the name was fitting, given the prevalence of skiing in the area.